Building a Sustainable Fitness Routine for Everyday Life

 2. Finding the best number of times to work out

-How often you should work out depends on your fitness objectives, how fit you are now, and how well you recover.
-The Physical Activity Guidelines for Americans say that people should do at least 150 minutes of moderate-intensity cardio or 75 minutes of high-intensity cardio each week, as well as two days of weight training that works all of the main muscle groups.
+The frequency of workouts depends on your fitness goals, current level of fitness, and recovery ability.
+According to the Physical Activity Guidelines for Americans, adults should aim for at least 150 minutes of moderate-intensity cardio or 75 minutes of high-intensity cardio per week, in addition to two days of strength training that target all major muscle groups.

 3. Examples of 7-Day Workout Plans for Different Skill Levels